-SPIE Education and Travel Scholarships
+SPIE Optics and Photonics Education Scholarships

-Optics and Photonics Education Scholarships (Open)
+Optics and Photonics Education Scholarship Application (OPEN)

 All Students, both full- and part-time are eligible to apply.